api-platform/docs/deployment/kubernetes.md

 [The official API Platform distribution](../distribution/index.md) contains a built-in [Helm](https://helm.sh/) (the k8s package manager) chart to deploy in a wink on any of these platforms.

-This guide is based on Helm 3 and the caddy/php/pwa/postgres Stack introduced with API Platform 2.6
+This guide is based on Helm 3.

 ## Preparing Your Cluster and Your Local Machine